Thailand visa scheme opens door to digital nomads – DW – 08/21/2024

 Tourism accounted for 11.5% of the country's overall GDP in 2019 with a record-breaking 39 million visitors.

-Thailand has already seen 21 million visitors arrive in the country in 2024 and forecasts a total 36 million arrivals by the year end.
+Thailand has already seen 21 million visitors arrive in the country in 2024 and forecasts a total of 36 million arrivals by year's end.

 "[The DTV visa] will extend tourists length of stay in Thailand and of course it will affect more spending for tourists that join activities," Nithee Seeprae, deputy governor of marketing communications at Thailand's tourism bureau, told DW.

-Thailand is under pressure to remain competitive with its neighbors as other countries in East and Southeast Asian countries have recently launched their own digital nomad scheme, This includes Indonesia, Malaysia and Japan, with the Philippines also looking at announcing a similar visa program.
+Thailand is under pressure to remain competitive with its neighbors as other countries in East and Southeast Asia have recently launched their own digital nomad schemes.
+This includes Indonesia, Malaysia and Japan, with the Philippines also looking at announcing a similar visa program.

 Edited by: Wesley Rahn